The elusive English dub(s) of Lina Wertmüller's Swept Away (1974)

 Ted Rusoff.

 That certainly had me intrigued, and some years later, I was very pleasantly surprised to discover that someone had actually uploaded the rare English dub version on YouTube.
-Presumably sourced from the old US laserdisc on the RCA/Columbia label, this upload was a most welcome opportunity to finally watch Swept Away in English, and while it was very weel-made dub, I was a bit disappointed to note that Giancarlo Giannini’s voice was most definitely not dubbed by Frank Von Kuegelgen, nor were any of the other actors dubbed by any of the usual Rome dubbers.
+Presumably sourced from the old US laserdisc on the RCA/Columbia label, this upload was a most welcome opportunity to finally watch Swept Away in English, and while it was a very well-made dub, I was a bit disappointed to note that Giancarlo Giannini’s voice was most definitely not dubbed by Frank von Kuegelgen, nor were any of the other actors dubbed by any of the usual Rome dubbers.
 Clearly, this dub was not made in Rome, but actually in New York, with the English version being credited to Paulette Rubenstein, who also directed the English dubs of many of Ingmar Bergmans films.
 I thus concluded that Rusoff must have been misremembering for which film it was that Von Kuegelgen’s casting made Rusoff and the other leading men dubbers jealous, and then I more or less forgot about the whole thing.

 Until Swept Away made its Blu-ray debut in 2017, that is.
 Unfortunately, the company behind the release was Kino Lorber, who have proven themselves to be among the worst when it comes to including English dubs of Italian classics, and this release was certainly no exception: Italian dub with English subtitles only.
 To add insult to injury, Kino actually included the film’s original English language export trailer (under the title Overcome by an Unusual Destiny in the Blue Sea in August), and this is where things get really interesting, because the voices used in the trailer are not the same as the ones used in the English dub I had watched on YouTube.
-On the contrary, Mariangela Melato’s voice in the trailer is dubbed by Susan Spafford, who was the most prolific and in-demand leading lady dubber in Rome in the 1960s and 70s, whereas Giancarlo Giannini is dubbed by… yes, you guessed it: Frank Von Kuegelgen!
+On the contrary, Mariangela Melato’s voice in the trailer is dubbed by Susan Spafford, who was the most prolific and in-demand leading lady dubber in Rome in the 1960s and 70s, whereas Giancarlo Giannini is dubbed by… yes, you guessed it: Frank von Kuegelgen!
 Just check out the trailer yourself below:

 Veteran dubbing actress Susan Spafford provides the English voice for Mariangela Melato in the trailer.

 So Ted Rusoff was right after all!
-Frank Von Kuegelgen really did do Giancarlo Giannini’s voice!
-But then what was about the US dub I had watched on YouTube, which by now had been taken down from YouTube, so that I wasn’t able to re-examine it.
+Frank von Kuegelgen really did do Giancarlo Giannini’s voice!
+But then what about the US dub I had watched on YouTube, which by now had been taken down so that I wasn’t able to re-examine it.
 Was that actually a re-dub?
 After all, quite a few Italian films from the early 1960s ended up being re-dubbed in New York because the American distributors were unhappy with the original export dubs, so maybe the same had happened here?

-Searching around for information about this, I eventually learned managed to dig up some more details about the US dub of Swept Away, such as the fact that the actor who had dubbed Giancarlo Giannini’s voice was actually none other than Michael Tucker, famous for his long-running role as Stuart Markowitz in the hit legal drama L.A.
+Searching around for information about this, I eventually managed to dig up some more details about the US dub of Swept Away, such as the fact that the actor who had dubbed Giancarlo Giannini’s voice was actually none other than Michael Tucker, famous for his long-running role as Stuart Markowitz in the hit legal drama L.A.
 Law (1986-94), but who back in the 1970s had been a struggling young theatre actor who did dubbing jobs to supplement his income.

 Michael Tucker during his L.A.
 Law years.